cocoon2wong/Project-Jocker/docs/Vertical/README.md

 - Sub-Dataset File:

-  You should edit and put information about all sub-dataset, which you have written into the dataset splits file, into the `/datasets/subsets` directory.
+  You should edit and put information about all your sub-dataset that you have written into the dataset splits file into the `/datasets/subsets` directory.
   For example, you can save the following python `dict` object as the `test_subset1.plist`:

   ```python